Mofe1/Ex8-/README.md

 Ex8-
 ====

-Final + longest Assignment for DM
+Final + longest Assignment for DM.
+Working with Text Classification.